7-Year-Old Fan Tells Dallas Cowboys Owner: ‘We Suck!’

 “The cheerleaders are better than the team this year.
 I do not want to hurt your feelings,” Rylan added.

-In her Facebook post, which has now gone viral, Jimenez wrote that a lot of Rylan’s letter was his own thoughts on “America’s Team”, and that she gave minimal input in what he had to say.
+In her Facebook post, which has now gone viral, Jimenez wrote that a lot of Rylan’s letter was his own thoughts on “America’s Team,” and that she gave minimal input in what he had to say.

 “I helped with very little of this,” Jimenez said, although she admitted, “some spelling and some lines were mine….
 I’ll let y’all figure out which ones.”